A Guy Thing: Production

+In November 1999, it was reported that MGM had acquired comedy spec script, A Guy Thing, written by Greg Glienna and Pete Schwaba for David Ladd to produce.

 Principal photography took place from November 2001 to February 2002, in Seattle, Washington and Vancouver, British Columbia, Canada.

 The release date was originally slated for August 23, 2002 and then September 20, 2002 hence having a copyright date of 2002 in the credits, before finally being released January 17, 2003 in time for Valentine's Day.

 Release

 The film debuted at #7 in the U.S. box office, taking USD 6,988,749 in its opening weekend, before falling to #11 the following week.